 When I first arrived at USC I simply lectured (with in-class discussion), and gave exams.
 I prepared my lectures meticulously, but did not think about how to teach using a range of modalities to maintain student interest and engagement, nor how to connect content with students' everyday lives.
 Instead, I taught to the kind of student I had been.
-I had large numbers of students failing to thrive in my classes: receiving Ds or Fs, or withdrawing or taking the class P/F and not passing.
+And though many professors can successfully pull that off, in my case I had large numbers of students failing to thrive in my classes: students who (for whatever reason) withdrew, students who received Ds or Fs, or students who took the class P/F and didn't pass.
 Between fall 2012 and spring 2015, I taught large lecture courses 5 times and had 20-25% of my students fail to thrive in 3 of those classes.
-In the summer of 2015 I made a change: I began reworking my lectures to make them more accessible, I made interactive handouts, and I developed in-class activities.
+In the summer of 2015 I made a change: I reworked my lectures to make them more accessible, I made interactive handouts, and I developed in-class activities.
 And there was an immediate change.
 Since then I've taught large lecture courses 5 more times, with never more than 10% of my students failing to thrive.
 By fall of 2017, that number was down to 4.6%.
+In spring of 2021, my number was down to 3.4%.
 There are other things that matter, of course, and other variables in this interval, but it is some evidence that my changes were helpful.